-The Group recognises a loss allowance for ECL on financial assets at amortised cost which are subject to impairment under IFRS 9 and financial guarantee contracts.
+The Group performs impairment assessments under expected credit loss ("ECL") model on financial assets (including trade and other receivables, other advances, bills receivables, amounts due from associates, deposits and bank balances) and other items including financial guarantee contracts which are subject to impairment under IFRS 9.
 The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition.